White Zimbabweans: Political and economic background

 During the UDI era, Rhodesia developed a siege economy as the means of withstanding UN sanctions.
 The country operated a strict system of exchange and import controls, while major export items were channelled through state trade agencies (such as 'the Grain Marketing Board').
 This approach was continued until around 1990, at which time International Monetary Fund and World Bank development funding was made conditional upon the adoption of economic liberalisation.
 In 1991, Zimbabwe adopted the ESAP (Economic Structural Adjustment Programme), which required privatisation, the removal of exchange and import controls, trade deregulation and the phasing out of export subsidies.
 Up until the time of independence, the economy relied mainly on the export of a narrow range of primary products, including tobacco, asbestos and gold.
 In the post-independence period, the world markets for all these products deteriorated, and it was hoped that the ESAP would facilitate diversification.

 ESAP and its successor ZIMPREST (Zimbabwe Programme for Economic and Social Transformation) caused considerable economic turbulence.
 Some sectors of the economy did benefit, but the immediate results included job losses, a rise in poverty, and a series of exchange rate crises.
 The associated economic downturn caused the budget deficit to rise, which put pressure on public services, and the means used to finance the budget deficit caused hyperinflation.
-These factors created a situation in which many bright and qualified Zimbabweans (both black and white) had to look abroad for work opportunities.
+These factors created a situation in which many bright and qualified Zimbabweans (both Black and White) had to look abroad for work opportunities.

 Zimbabwean politics since 1990 have therefore been conducted against a background of economic difficulty, with the manufacturing sector (in particular) being 'hollowed out'.
 However, some parts of the economy continue to perform well: the Zimbabwe stock exchange and property market have experienced minor booms, while outsiders are coming to invest in both mining and land operations.

-In the period immediately after independence, some white political leaders (such as Ian Smith) sought to maintain the identity of white Zimbabweans as a separate group.
-In particular, they wished to maintain a separate "white roll", maintaining the election of 20 seats in parliament reserved for white people; this was abolished in 1987.
-Despite this, a number of white Zimbabweans embraced the political changes, and many even joined Zanu-PF in the 1980s and 1990s: for example, Timothy Stamps served as Minister of Health in the Zimbabwean government from 1986 to 2002.
+In the period immediately after independence, some White political leaders (such as Ian Smith) sought to maintain the identity of White Zimbabweans as a separate group.
+In particular, they wished to maintain a separate "white roll", maintaining the election of 20 seats in parliament reserved for White people; this was abolished in 1987.
+Despite this, a number of White Zimbabweans embraced the political changes, and many even joined Zanu-PF in the 1980s and 1990s: for example, Timothy Stamps served as Minister of Health in the Zimbabwean government from 1986 to 2002.
+Denis Norman held several cabinet positions; Minister of Agriculture (1980–1985, 1995–1997), Minister of Transport (1990–1997) and Minister of Power (1992–1997).